aldryn/aldryn-docs/docs/tutorial/web/live-and-test-servers.rst

 about these options.

-If your project does not belong to a paid-for account, the sections below will not apply, so skip to the next section, :doc:`/tutorial/files-and-images`.
+If your project does not belong to a paid-for account, the sections below will not apply, so skip to the next section, :ref:`files-and-images`.

 =======